French military frees hostages in Burkina Faso, 2 commandos killed

 French commandos rescued four foreign hostages including two French citizens from a militant group in Burkina Faso, France's military said on Friday, adding that two of the elite soldiers were killed in the night-time operation.

-French special forces carried out the raid under cover of dark over the night of Thursday to Friday, supported by US intelligence and troops from France's Barkhane operation deployed in the Sahel region to counter Islamist militants.
+French special forces carried out the raid under cover of dark over the night of Thursday-Friday, supported by US intelligence and troops from France's Barkhane operation deployed in the Sahel region to counter Islamist militants.

-All four hostages were safe, French president Emmanuel Macron's office said, adding that a US woman and a South Korean woman were also freed in the covert operation.
+All four hostages were safe, President Emmanuel Macron's office said, adding that a U.S. woman and a South Korean woman were also freed in the covert operation.

 Four kidnappers were killed and two escaped, he said.

 "Those who attack France and the French know that we will spare no effort to track them and take them out.
-We will never abandon our citizens," said armed forces minister Florence Parly.
+We will never abandon our citizens," Armed Forces Minister Florence Parly told reporters.

-The French forces had not been aware of the presence of the US and South Korean hostages ahead of the operation, who had been held for 28 days, Lecointre said.
+The French forces had not been aware of the presence of the U.S. and South Korean hostages ahead of the operation and they had been held for 28 days, Lecointre said.

 "The successful operation demonstrates the importance of our historic alliance with France.
 We reaffirm our solidarity with the people of Burkina Faso and Benin in the face of these threats," she said.